haddocking/haddocking.github.io/education/HADDOCK-protein-protein-basic/index.md

 ...
 </pre>

-Click new on the link to the results page.
+Click now on the link to the results page.
 While your input data are being validated and processed the page will show:

 <figure align="center">
 <img src="/education/HADDOCK-protein-protein-basic/processing.png">